Flectone/FlectonePulseWeb/docs/en/messages/en_us/module/command/command-ban/index.md

     try-connect: "<color:#ff7171>☠ Banned <target> tried to log in, <time> left"
     global: "<color:#ff7171><br>⏵ Player <target> has been banned for <time> <br>⏵ Reason: <message> <br>⏵ Moderator: <display_name><br>"
     player: "<color:#ff7171>☠ You are banned, <time> left <br>Reason: <message>"
+    reason:
+      default: "You have been banned from this server"
   permanent:
     default-reason: "You have been banned permanent from this server"
     try-connect: "<color:#ff7171>☠ Permanently banned <target> tried to log in"
     global: "<color:#ff7171><br>⏵ Player <target> has been banned permanently <br>⏵ Reason: <message> <br>⏵ Moderator: <display_name><br>"
     player: "<color:#ff7171>☠ You are banned permanently <br>Reason: <message>"
+    reason:
+      default: "You have been banned permanent from this server"
 ```

 ## Options